magento/merchdocs/src/customers/account-dashboard-gift-cards.md

 ## Apply a gift card during checkout

-If the gift card is not redeemable, the gift card code may be used during checkout.
+If the gift card is not redeemable, the gift card code may be applied during checkout.

 1. During the `Review & Payments step` click **Apply Gift Card**.